 Guest beers are often from Marston's, including other breweries within the group, or Sambrook's.
 The pub also offers a fine selection of whiskies.

-Please note that if there is no afternoon football game on television on a Sunday, the pub may not open until 7pm.
+Please note that is not normally open on a Sunday unless there is a football game on television.
 It is closed on all Bank Holidays.

 Historic Interest